GovTechSG/seed-documentation/raise-an-incident-support-request.md

 - uninformed service interruption or degraded service.

 - issues with Cloudflare WARP, Tanium, Defender or Intune.

-Please attach the diagnostics information for [Cloudflare Access](#cloudflare-access-troubleshooting-information) and [Cloudflare WARP](#cloudflare-warp-diagnostic-logs) to this request for troubleshooting.
+?>  Note: Attach diagnostics information for [Cloudflare Access](#cloudflare-access-troubleshooting-information) and [Cloudflare WARP](#cloudflare-warp-diagnostic-logs) to this request for troubleshooting.

 - connectivity issues while accessing GCC 2.0 CMP or SGTS services.

-Please [generate HAR file](#generate-har-file) to this request for troubleshooting.
+?> Note: [Generate HAR file](#generate-har-file) and attach it to this request for troubleshooting.

 ### Cloudflare Access troubleshooting information
 *To get Cloudflare Access Application Launcher diagnostics information*: